 The CFPB's Consumer Response team screens all complaints submitted by consumers based on several criteria, including whether the complaint falls within the Bureau's primary enforcement authority, whether the complaint is complete, and whether the complaint is duplicative of a prior submission by the same consumer.
-Screened complaints are forwarded via a secure web portal to the appropriate company.11 The company reviews the information, communicates with the consumer as needed, and determines what action to take in response.
-The company then reports back to the consumer and the CFPB via the secure company portal, and the Bureau invites the consumer to review the response and provide feedback.12 Consumer Response analyzes complaints to spot trends and identify risks to consumers to inform the Bureau's work to supervise companies, enforce Federal consumer financial laws, and write rules and regulations.
-Consumers who have submitted complaints to the Bureau through Consumer Response can log onto the secure consumer portal available on the CFPB's website, or call a toll-free number, to receive status updates, provide additional information, and review responses provided to the consumer by the company.
+Screened complaints are forwarded via a secure web portal to the appropriate company.
+28 The company reviews the information, communicates with the consumer as needed, and determines what action to take in response.
+The company then reports back to the consumer and the CFPB via the secure company portal, and the Bureau invites the consumer to review the response and provide feedback.
+Consumer Response reviews the feedback consumers provide about company responses, using this information along with other information such as the timeliness of the company's response, for example, to help prioritize complaints for investigation.
+29 Consumers who have submitted complaints to the Bureau through Consumer Response can log onto the secure consumer portal available on the CFPB's website, or call a toll-free number, to receive status updates, provide additional information, and review responses provided to the consumer by the company.

 Throughout this process, subject-matter experts help monitor certain complaints.
-For example, the Office of Servicemember Affairs coordinates with Consumer Response on complaints submitted by servicemembers or their spouses and dependents.
+For example, the Office of Servicemember Affairs coordinates with Consumer Response on complaints filed by servicemembers or their spouses and dependents.

-11 Consumer Response may refer a complaint to the appropriate regulator if, among other reasons, it does not involve a product or market that is within the Bureau's jurisdiction or that is not currently being handled by the Bureau.
+28 If a particular complaint does not involve a product or market that is within the Bureau's enforcement authority, or that is not currently being handled by the Bureau, Consumer Response refers it to the appropriate regulator.

-12 The CFPB requests that companies respond to complaints within 15 calendar days.
+29 The CFPB requests that companies respond to complaints within 15 calendar days.
 If a complaint cannot be closed within 15 calendar days, a company may indicate that its work on the complaint is "In progress" and provide a final response within 60 calendar days.

-2.2.1 Complaints received by the CFPB
+4.1.2 Complaints received by the CFPB

-Between October 1, 2014 and September 30, 2015, the CFPB received approximately 265,500 consumer complaints.13 Approximately 70% of all consumer complaints were submitted through the CFPB's website and 7% via telephone calls.
-Referrals accounted for 13% of all complaints received, with the remainder submitted by mail, email, and fax.14
+Between October 1, 2014 and September 30, 2015, the CFPB received approximately 265,000 consumer complaints.
+30 Approximately 70% of all consumer complaints were submitted through the CFPB's website and 7% via telephone calls.
+Referrals accounted for 13% of all complaints received, with the remainder submitted by mail, email, and fax.
+31